Speech Synthesis From Continuous Features Using Per-Token Latent Diffusion: Background

-During training, we sample $t\sim[T],\epsilon\sim\mathcal{N}(0,I)$ for each token $x$, obtain the noisy targets $x^t$, and minimize $\mathcal{L} (x,z)$ (Figure~\ref{fig:diffusion_head_train}).
-This denoising network is trained jointly with the transformer $\Theta$, and the gradient with respect to $z$ is propagated to the transformer.
-We can sample $K$ different values of $t,\epsilon$ for a given context vector and target $z,x$, with the additional complexity of just the MLP head rather than the entire model.
-During inference, we sample a continuous vector by sampling a Gaussian vector $x^T\sim\mathcal{N}(0,I)$ and reversing the diffusion process (see Figure~\ref{fig:diffusion_head_infer}):
+During training, $t\sim[T],\epsilon\sim\mathcal{N}(0,I)$ is sampled for each token $x$, resulting in noisy targets $x^t$, and $\mathcal{L} (x,z)$ is minimized.
+See Figure~\ref{fig:diffusion_head_train}.
+The denoising network is trained jointly with the transformer $\Theta$, and the gradient with respect to $z$ is propagated to the transformer. $K$ different values of $t,\epsilon$ may be sampled for a given context vector and target $z,x$, with the additional complexity of just the MLP head rather than the entire model.
+During inference, a continuous vector is sampled from $x^T\sim\mathcal{N}(0,I)$ and the final result is obtained from the reverse diffusion process (see Figure~\ref{fig:diffusion_head_infer}):